-Are all apartment buildings are the same?
+Are all apartment buildings the same?
 No, not all apartment buildings are the same.
-Even if at first glance you think apartment buildings “look the same”, they vary greatly based on quality of construction, in-unit apartment features, maintenance, service and more.
+Even if at first glance you think apartment buildings “look the same”, they vary greatly based in the quality of construction, in-unit apartment features, maintenance, service, and more.

 - Construction (Quality)